 Often times when you're ready for a relationship, the tendency is to jump in really fast without thinking things through.
 When the chemistry is super strong, that happens even more easily.
 But if you really want to be with your soulmate, "divine timing" and patience are essential to understand.
 "When you realize that you desperately want to find your soulmate and are impatient you can stop attracting the copycat soulmate and begin to find the real soulmate," she says.
 "Being patient and refining your list as you go, is a good way to stop the copycats from appearing in your life."

-If you know anything about manifesting, having the ability to let go and trust that the universe is going to make things happen for you is super important.
+know anything about manifesting, having the ability to let go and trust that the universe is going to make things happen for you is super important.
 Since we're human and we tend to want things when we want them, being patient isn't the easiest thing to do.
 No one's saying you can't enjoy dating the copycat soulmates along the way.
 They can definitely be fun.
 Most importantly, they'll teach you things about yourself and what you actually want in a relationship.
 So by the time you meet your actual soulmate, you'll truly be ready for a love that lasts.